Yogi8887/yogiTech-curd/README.md

 # yogiTech-curd
-This is demo project of CURD operation in soring boot.
+This is demo project of CURD operation using soring boot hibernate and handle custom and global exception.